Samuel-Bruno/NetflixClone/README.md

 Language of project: PT-BR

 The project is not concluded.
-It have yet a lot to do:
+It have yet things to do.
-- Main Page (Initial page)
-- Categories pages (Series, Movies, My list)
-- API
-- Movies Cards
-- Trailers exibition